 Use the first [

 10] rows to preview the MySQL table's data.
-This option affects the preview step in the import process and defaults to 10.
+This option affects the preview step in the import and edit processes and defaults to 10 rows.
+The value range is 1 to 100.

 Escape text values that start with "=" so Excel does not treat them as formulas.
 This option may not reflect any differences in the preview because it is only applied after the data is imported into the Excel worksheet.